 Character studies are the chamber music of the cinema — intimate, uncluttered movies built upon carefully-observed and recreated details.
-They are movies unplugged, capturing small-scale tragedies or personal triumphs layers of quiet reflection.
+They are movies unplugged, capturing small-scale tragedies or personal triumphs via layers of quiet reflection.

 Not a lot happens in “Colewell,” a character study zeroed in on a village postmistress in tiny, ageing Colewell in rural western Pennsylvania.
 You know what’s coming by the mere fact that I use “rural” and “postmistress” in the same sentence.

 And Karen Allen, as Nora, the woman running that ancient, single-window gathering spot for mail, gossip, knitting and personal and community problem-solving, doesn’t give herself to big emotions or drama.
-Writer-director Tom Quinn lets her face tell her story, her eyes reveal her past, her dropped-hints tell us what she’s going through, who these people are to her and who our hitchhiking narrator is to all these folks “back home.”
+Writer-director Tom Quinn lets her face tell her story, her eyes show her past, her dropped-hints reveal us what she’s going through, who these people are to her and who our hitchhiking narrator is to all these folks “back home.”

 “Life always seems the same length, no matter what age you are.”
 Time past and days ahead go on “forever–and not very long.”